rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

         [self setActiveViews];
     }
 ```
->*Note:* to read more about call statuses, see here [//TODO]

 ## handle permissions

 For the call to happen, `Audio Permissions` are required.
 We have added a request for audio permissions in the `appDelegate`, in the implemetation of `application:didFinishLaunchingWithOptions`.
-To read more about the permissions needed, read here [TODO]
+To read more about the permissions needed, [see here.](_documentation/client-sdk/setup/add-sdk-to-your-app/ios#Add-Permissions)

 ---